 3rd Friern Barnet

 Following the news that the County boundaries were to change in 1965 and with the creation of Greater London North County Scouts, arrangements were made for 5 North London Groups in the Friern Barnet area to join Finchley.
 In order for them to retain some of their own identity and common link they were renamed as the 1st – 5th Friern Barnet.
-With the 199th North London being the third oldest of the five Groups they became the 3rd Friern Barnet within the renamed District, Finchley and Friern Barnet.
+With the 199th North London being the third oldest of the five Groups they became the 3rd Friern Barnet within the renamed District of Finchley and Friern Barnet.

 Although this article deals primarily with the Group after it became the 3rd FB we have uncovered a number of pieces of information and a handful of press articles that relate to its time as the 199th NL.